-Daniel Ladner has been the organist and choir director at Grant Memorial for eleven years.
+Daniel Ladner has been the organist and choir director at Grant Memorial for almost 25 years.
 His career as an organist began when he was a freshman in high school and has continued for fifty-nine years.
 Dan taught English, speech, theatre, and chorus at Presque Isle High School and has always been active in community theatre productions in both Presque Isle and Caribou.

 He served as director of the Caribou Performing Arts Center for ten years, where he also taught speech and theatre, directing the theatre programs at both high schools.
 Dan has enjoyed judging drama festivals on both the regional and state levels.